Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 ![2](https://github.com/Hanmen-lab/HS2-AI-ASE-Shaders/blob/master/bluenoise.gif)

-###### SHADER KEYWORDS:

-    #EmissionColor1 (Color1 is Emissive)
+**EmissionColor1** (Color1 is Emissive) Overrides EmissionColor with Color1 for easy control from the game or studio.

-    #EmissionColor2 (Color2 is Emissive)
+**EmissionColor2** (Color2 is Emissive) Overrides EmissionColor with Color2 for easy control from the game or studio.

-    #EmissionColor3 (Color3 is Emissive)
+**EmissionColor3** (Color3 is Emissive) Overrides EmissionColor with Color3 for easy control from the game or studio.

-If checked overrides EmissionColor with Color, Color2, Color3.
-This making possible to control the emission color in char maker.
 However, you still should set the MetalliGlossMap G channel mask to enable emission.